The Challenge

 Safety & Trust

-- Claude identifies itself as an AI assistant, never pretends to be human
+- Claude always identifies as AI — never pretends to be human